Korkman/ventoy-guides/triple-os-install/04-dos.md

 The FreeDOS VHD will appear as drive `C:`, the shared partition `VENTFAT` will appear as floppy drive `B:` - both are writable.

+## A quirk to be aware of
+- Since grub4dos has limited functionality when it comes to exFAT, the modification time of the VHD file will not update when altered by DOS.
+Since size is fixed as well, the VHD looks untouched from the outside.
+This can be a problem if you use backup tools which skip files based on this metadata.

 ## Congratulations
 If you successfully followed the guide, you have a very complete set of portable OS in your pocket and learned alot about the power of GRUB, grub4dos and how the Debian boot process can be modified in significant ways.